 Deliver to Parcel Lockers

 One way to streamline distribution is to deliver all products being shipped to the same area to one centralised location via parcel lockers.
-For example, if you are a brick–and–mortar business, you can sell your products online and allow customers to pick them up in-store.
+For example, if you are a brick–and–mortar business, you can sell your products online and pick them up in-store.
 This buy online pick up in store strategy (BOPIS) is quickly gaining traction among top retailers due to efficiencies it creates in the distribution process.
 You can further streamline this process by utilising retail lockers or another type of electronic locker, smart systems that store orders until their purchaser picks them up.